 UCAM Summer program offers you chance to learn the 3rd most spoken language in the world right in its home, Spain.
 With rich menu of educational and cultural activities, students will have fun in every turn.

-This beginners' course in Dutch offers you the opportunity to learn the Dutch language fast and well.
-You will start at beginners’ level and attempt to reach level A2.
-This course combines the courses Dutch level 1, 2 and 3 and covers the four skills of listening, reading, writing and speaking.
+Dutch is a Germanic language that is spoken by approximately 23 million people world-wide.
+Most of these live in the Netherlands and in Belgium, but Dutch is also spoken in Surinam and on the Dutch Antilles.
+This intermediate course in Dutch offers you the opportunity to learn the Dutch language fast and well.
+It covers the four skills of listening, reading, writing and speaking.
 During the course you will also get familiarized with Dutch customs and manners.

 This course helps you to write better academic papers in English, and to improve your spoken English.
 Throughout the course you will improve your fluency, vocabulary and your confidence when speaking English.
 You will be working on several aspects of writing, such as the structure of your paper, text cohesion and style issues.
 Your own written work will be used during this course as well.